-From beach to marsh, geology students did faculty-guided fieldwork in and around the Bates–Morse Mountain Conservation Area on Aug.
+As geology students did faculty-guided fieldwork in and around the Bates–Morse Mountain Conservation Area on Aug.
 13, Bates photographer Josh Kuckens followed along.

 And after a long day looking down at sand, marsh, and water, the young researchers, whose work will inform and guide their senior theses, got a chance to look in a different direction — like up, into the night sky.